SandPadres/Android-Ordering-App/README.md

-# Battle-Tower-Ultimate
+# Android-Ordering-App
-Code written in eclipse in Java by me.
-This is a simple and stupid game.
-Don't choose left, the game ends quickly.
+Code written in android studio by me.
+I still plan to spice up the UI a bit more.